keenlabs/capillary/README.md

 # Name

 At [Keen IO](http://keen.io) we name our projects after plants.
-Services often use tree or large plant names and large projects may use more general names.
+Services often use tree or large plant names and large infrastructure projects may use more general names.

 [Capillary action](http://en.wikipedia.org/wiki/Capillary_action) moves water through a plant's [xylem](http://en.wikipedia.org/wiki/Xylem).
 Since Kafka and Storm handle the flow of data (water) through our infrastructure this seems a fitting name!

 # Running It

 Wanna run it?
 Awesome!
-This is a [Play Framework](http://www.playframework.com/) app so it works the way all other play apps do:
+This is a [Play Framework](http://www.playframework.com/) app so it works the way all other Play apps do:

 ```
 $ ./activator
 [capillary] $ dist
-… lots of crazy computer talk…
+… lots of crazy computer talk …
 [info] Done packaging.
 [info]
-[info] Your package is ready in /Users/gphat/src/capillary/target/universal/capillary-1.0-SNAPSHOT.zip
+[info] Your package is ready in /Users/gphat/src/capillary/target/universal/capillary-1.1.zip
 [info]
 [success] Total time: 4 s, completed Aug 8, 2014 2:04:06 PM
 ```

 That there zip file can be unzipperated (or whatever the technical term is for that) and run like so:
 ```
-unzip capillary-1.0-SNAPSHOT.zip
+unzip capillary-1.1.zip
-cd capillary-1.0-SNAPSHOT
+cd capillary-1.1
 bin/capillary
 Play server process ID is 24223
 [info] play - Application started (Prod)